 Editing and Proofreading | Printable Worksheets

 Who doesn't like to write pieces with sentences super clear, ideas fantastically organized, and most importantly, vocabulary and grammar uncompromisingly immaculate?
-In order for this to happen, it's inevitable that students have a good grasp of the editing and proofreading process, which is what we seek to facilitate in this set of pdf worksheets.
+In order for this to happen, it's inevitable that students have a good grasp of the editing and proofreading process, which is what we seek to facilitatein this set of pdf worksheets ideal for grade 2 through grade 8.
 Let the young ones step in and take the helms, while learning how to edit and proofread their works.
 This is set to change your writing big time!
+Start off your practice with our free worksheets!

 This chart is engaging mainly thanks to the instant help it gives the aspiring writers in the class, in the form of common proofreading marks.
 They learn each mark coupled with its meaning.